kodebae/ts-koan-for-mongodb/README.md

 ```bash
 docker compose up --detach
 ```
+- Check, the container is running

 Once those containers have started, you can access the Express instance [here](http://localhost:8081).
 There won't be much to see, after you run the tests at least once you should see a "StageZero" database with a koan_products collection, but that collection is emptied after each test run so there won't be data in it unless you time things just right.

+- You're such a trickster.
+Ok, I see the app and we need persistent data for it.

 When you are done with your testing you can stop the containers with: